vitmetmoi/E-Commerce/README.md

     └── package.json      # Frontend dependencies
 ```

-## Special Features

-### Real-time Chat
-The application uses Socket.io to provide real-time chat functionality between customers and support staff.
-Customers can initiate conversations from product pages or their account dashboard.

-### Excel Export
-Administrators can export product data to Excel format using the React Export Table to Excel library, facilitating inventory management and reporting.

 ## Development Notes

 - The frontend uses CRACO for configuration override, allowing customization without ejecting from Create React App